dsanchor/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/Setup Guide.md

 ### Task 4: Create an Azure Machine Learning workspace

-In this task, you provision the Azure Machine Learning workspace you will use throughout this hands-on lab.
+In this task, you provision the Azure Machine Learning workspace.

 1. Sign into [Azure portal](https://portal.azure.com) by using the credentials for your Azure subscription.